antiproton/lightsquare/README.md

     for navigating directly to URLs other than index.html)
 - $bower install (#npm install -g bower to get the bower command)

+**Note** - `bower` seems to require the `node` command, which can be obtained by installing the `node-legacy` package, or possibly by just symlinking /usr/bin/node to /usr/bin/nodejs.

 **Example Apache virtualhost:**

 ```